 If you see "Low Speed Warning" relating to the write speed and saving of your 4K videos then you should first suspect the memory card that you have installed.
 The sustained high bitrate that the 4K video uses will tax any memory card to the max.
 Most memory cards are totally unfit for the purpose and should you have a fake memory card then problems may occur.
 The memory card when it gets old will begin to fail and all your data may not be saved.
 The memory card recommended to us many times is the SanDisk Extreme UHS-I V30 U3 A2 this is probably the best for the money at this time.
 Beware of fakes as they are everywhere so buy your memory from a proper reputable dealer to get a genuine version.
 One should also note that memory cards do not last forever and after a certain number of reads and writes will start to fail at some point.
 Buy a couple of 64gb cards rather than than one 128 GB and swap them around just like you will do with your batterys and this should give you best long term service.
 Formatting on a pc involves fat32 if memory is less than 32 GB and exFat if over 32 GB.
 Why not simply format the card in the drone from the app before you fly?

-Haverhill Drone Co UK are not connected in any way with FiMi Tech and our notes here are our experiences with the product X8SE and communications with the company
+Haverhill Drone Co UK are not connected in any way with FiMi Tech and our notes here are supplied by our members and their experiences with the product X8SE and communications with the company

 All information on this website is as is and not guaranteed for any purpose and no responsibility in any way whatsoever for use or misuse of any content advice or instructions accepted in any form whatsoever.
 All the content is presented from individuals experiences of individual contributors and cannot be verified and is not recommended for any purposes.
 Should you wish to adopt any procedures or suggestions from this web site then you do so entirely at your own risk and consequence.
 The website and owners accept absolutely no responsibility or liability for any actions taken that are not in our control.